Monongahela and Ohio Steam Boat Company

-The Monongahela and Ohio Steam Boat Company (or MOSBC) was the second company to engage in steamboat commerce on the rivers west of the Allegheny Mountains.
+The Monongahela and Ohio Steam Boat Company (or MOSBC) was the second company to engage in steamboat commerce on the rivers west of the Allegheny Mountains in the northeastern United States.
 The company was founded in 1813 under the leadership of Elisha Hunt and headquartered in his store which was located close to the boat landing in Brownsville, Pennsylvania.
 Daniel French designed and built the engines and power trains for both the Despatch, or Dispatch, and the Enterprise.
 During the Battle of New Orleans in 1815, the shareholders of the Monongahela and Ohio Steam Boat Company sent the Enterprise to aid the American cause.
 In 1815, the Enterprise demonstrated for the first time by her epic 2,200-mile voyage from New Orleans to Brownsville that steamboat commerce was practical on America's western rivers.

 Background

 In 1811, Robert Fulton and Robert R. Livingston were the first to enter the potentially lucrative field of steamboat commerce west of the Allegheny Mountains.
 They established an operation in Pittsburgh, where their steamboats were also built, and another in New Orleans, the busiest port in the West.
 During this age, a steamboat builder could receive a federal patent that provided both protection from being copied and the freedom to navigate any of the country's waterways.
 Fulton had been granted a federal patent but so had several others, including Daniel French.
 Fulton and Livingston decided to take additional measures to prevent another steamboat company from beginning operations on the western rivers.
 To this end they petitioned the states bordering the western rivers for a grant of an exclusive privilege to ply their waters by steamboat.
 Their requests were turned down by every state except Louisiana which granted them an exclusive privilege in 1814.
 In states where they did not have an exclusive privilege, Livingston and Fulton resorted to litigation under their federal patent to prevent competition.